 Research in cancer patients showed that some of the fungus molecules can boost the production of a sort of white blood cell called natural killer cells.
 Natural killer proteins combat the body’s diseases and cancer.

 Another research discovered that reishi in those with the colorectal disease may boost the amount of other red blood neurons (lymphocytes).
-Although most of the reishi mushroom’s immune system advantages have been seen in those who are sick, there is some proof that it can also assist right individuals.
+Although most of the reishi mushroom’s immune system advantages are seen in those who are sick, there is some proof that it can also assist right individuals.

 In one research, the lymphocyte function enhanced in individuals subjected to stressful circumstances.
-However, after 4 weeks of getting reishi extract, another study in healthy adolescents showed no enhancement in immune function or swelling.
-Overall, it is evident that white blood cells and immune function are affected by reishi.
+However, after 4 weeks of getting reishi extract, another study in healthy adolescents shows no enhancement in immune function or swelling.
+Overall, it is evident that reishi imacts white blood cells and immune function.

 There is a need for more study to determine the magnitude of the provs vs the cons.